SMS Goeben: 1914

 Yavuz at Istinye Bay on the European shoreline of the Bosphorus in Istanbul.

-Enver Pasha, the Ottoman Minister of War, ordered offensive operations to begin on 22 October, though the two countries were not at war.
-On 29 October Yavuz bombarded Sevastopol in her first operation against Imperial Russia, though the Ottoman Empire was not yet at war with the Entente; Souchon conducted the operation under Enver's direction.
+Enver Pasha, the Ottoman Minister of War, ordered offensive operations against Imperial Russia to begin on 22 October, though the two countries were not at war.
+On 29 October Yavuz bombarded Sevastopol in her first operation against Russia, though the Ottoman Empire was still not yet at war with the Entente; Souchon conducted the operation under Enver's direction.
 A 25.4 cm shell struck the ship in the after funnel, but it failed to detonate and did negligible damage.
 Two other hits inflicted minor damage.
 The ship and her escorts passed through an inactive Russian minefield during the bombardment.
 As she returned to Turkish waters, Yavuz came across the Russian minelayer which scuttled herself with 700 mines on board.
 During the engagement the escorting Russian destroyer was damaged by two of Yavuz's secondary battery 15 cm shells.
 In response to the bombardment, Russia declared war on 1 November, thus forcing the Ottomans into the wider world war.
 From this engagement, the Russians drew the conclusion that the entire Black Sea Fleet would have to remain consolidated so it could not be defeated in detail (one ship at a time) by Yavuz.